SAGE Tutelage ACT Test Preparation

-You may call me, post a comment, or email me at firstname.lastname@example.org
+You may call Ms. Leah or email firstname.lastname@example.org

-SAGE is my acronym for the primary four Standardized Tests for which I help students review:
+SAGE is an acronym for the primary four Standardized Tests:

 SAT, ACT, GRE, EOG

-and I also prepare students for other Standardized Tests (EOC, GED, etc.) as well.
-If you are interested in preparing for the ACT test, another Standardized Test, or need homework help, please contact me.
-The phone consultation is free, save the cost of the call!
+Preparation for other Standardized Tests (EOC, GED, etc.) is also available.
+If you are interested in preparing for the ACT test, another Standardized Test, or need homework help, please contact Ms. Leah as soon as possible.